Why Kit IS Important In Photography

 Great Photography Equipment or Great Photographer?

 So is photography equipment important and why do photographers spend a fortune on the latest gear?
 Is it just that we like to play with expensive toys?
 Is it just an attack of that well known condition GAS!
 (Gear Acquisition Syndrome) Is the camera really important or is it the person behind the camera that makes great pictures?
 Or is there a good reason to keep our equipment up to date?
-I am writing this as someone who has just switched, or I would say upgraded my entire system so I can understand anyone drawing the conclusion that my views might be slightly biased.
+I have just switched, or I would say upgraded my entire system so I can understand anyone drawing the conclusion that my views might be slightly biased.
 I disagree!

 So I will start with my system switch.
 Why?